A Co-op Bathroom Renovation Shines with Sleek Tile & Storage

 Finding the right general contractor

-Style Finds: Liaison by Kelly Wearstler Mosaics floor tile: Ann Sacks.
+Liaison by Kelly Wearstler Mosaics floor tile: Ann Sacks.
 Arctic White subway wall tile: Daltile.
 Hardware, towel bar, and hooks: Pottery Barn.
-Artifacts shower fixtures, rain shower head; and Bancroft sink/vanity and toilet: Kohler.
+Kohler Artifacts shower fixtures, rain shower head; and Bancroft sink/vanity and toilet: Appliances Connection.
 Sconce lighting: Bellacor.
 Mirror: Restoration Hardware.

 Considering your own co-op bathroom renovation?
 See What to Know Before you Change the Layout in your NYC Co-op or Condo.